nilghe/git-cheatsheet/README.md

 `git log --author=Chris`
 `git log --author=Last`

+# Delete local and remote branch

+You should be keeping your git repo clean, so you want to delete branches locally AND remote.
+Becareful with this.

+`git push origin --delete <branch name> # delete remote branch` `git branch -d <branch name> # delete local branch only`

 # Simple Alias for bash or zsh

 Add these so your `~/.zsh` or `~/.bash_profile`